 Student progression

-The college has two Careers and Progression Advisors who work with students, offering:
+The college has two Careers and Progression Advisers who work with students, offering:

-We also have a range of Higher Education courses that Level 3 students can progress on to.
+We also have a range of higher education courses that Level 3 students can progress to.

 Contact the Careers Advice Team

-Our Careers & Progression Advisors, can be contacted directly or students can book an appointment via the Agency reception.
-Paul Kelly can be contacted at This email address is being protected from spambots.
-You need JavaScript enabled to view it. or 01743 342661 and Sarah Boot can be contacted at This email address is being protected from spambots.
+Our Careers and Progression Advisers can be contacted directly or students can book an appointment via their Curriculum Support Tutors.
+Paul Kelly is based at the English and Welsh Bridge campuses and can be contacted at This email address is being protected from spambots.
+You need JavaScript enabled to view it..
+Sarah Boot is based at London Road Campus and can be contacted at This email address is being protected from spambots.
 You need JavaScript enabled to view it. or 01743 342661.

 Careers Information

-- A Careers Library based in the Learning Resource Centres
+• A careers library based in the Learning Resource Centres at Welsh Bridge and London Road campuses

-- This website also has a career matching area
+• Our website also has a career-matching area

 If we are not available to help ….

-The National Careers Service provides information, advice and guidance to help you make decisions on learning, training and work opportunities.
-The service offers confidential and impartial advice, supported by qualified careers advisors.
+This service is for current and former students, as well as applicants.
+Members of the public may refer to the National Careers Service which provides information, advice and guidance to help you make decisions on learning, training and work opportunities.
+The service offers confidential and impartial advice, supported by qualified careers advisers.

 Careers Programme